bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-Let&apos;'s look at what I&apos;'m talking about.
+Let&apos;s look at what I&apos;m talking about.
 What I have here is a **&lt;figure&gt;** tag and inside my figure I have an image and a figure caption.
-You can see that I&apos;'ve used **src=&apos;"imgs/Ashtabula.jpg&apos;"** That means I have a folder.
-And somewhere in that folder there&apos;'s something called Ashtabula.
-There&apos;'s a picture called &apos;"**Ashtabula.jpg**.&apos;" If that picture can&apos;'t load, then I have what we call the alternative text that describes it as &apos;"My house.&apos;" That&apos;'s not great alternative text.
-A better alternative text would be a visual description of my house, but that doesn&apos;'t fit on a slide very well.
-You&apos;'ll have to forgive me on this one.
+You can see that I&apos;ve used **src=&apos;"imgs/Ashtabula.jpg&apos;"** That means I have a folder.
+And somewhere in that folder there&apos;s something called Ashtabula.
+There&apos;s a picture called &apos;"**Ashtabula.jpg**.&apos;" If that picture can&apos;t load, then I have what we call the alternative text that describes it as &apos;"My house.&apos;" That&apos;s not great alternative text.
+A better alternative text would be a visual description of my house, but that doesn&apos;t fit on a slide very well.
+You&apos;ll have to forgive me on this one.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 161.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->